Probate Helping Clients See the Big Picture

 • Myth 3: Only wealthy individuals need a probate attorney.

-Fact: Regardless of the size of the estate, having expert legal counsel can simplify the process and prevent costly mistakes.
+Fact: Regardless of the size of the estate, legal guidance can help avoid costly mistakes and make the process easier.

 • Myth 4: Property automatically goes to heirs without probate.

-Fact: Without a will or proper estate planning, disputes can arise, and state laws will dictate the distribution.
+Fact: Without a will or estate planning, disputes can arise and state law may decide who receives property.

-Understanding these misconceptions helps you approach the probate process with clarity and confidence.
-At The Law Offices and Mediation Center of Susan M. Edmonson, we are dedicated to providing you with accurate information and skilled representation to guide you every step of the way.
+Understanding these facts gives you practical insight as you approach probate.
+At The Law Offices and Mediation Center of Susan M. Edmonson, we provide accurate information and support at every stage.

 Meet Our Team